playgrasshopper/grasshopper/src/index.md

 ## Magic points

-Before play, each player's lifetime magic index must be either computed or looked up on the official Grasshopper website.
-A player's magic point is the mean lifetime score, derived by dividing their lifetime score by the number of games they played.
+Before play, each player's lifetime magic index must be either computed.
+A player's magic index is the mean lifetime score, derived by dividing their lifetime score by the number of games they played.

 The player with the _highest_ magic index gets **one** magic point.
 The player with the _lowest_ magic score gets **three** magic points.
 All other players get **two** magic points.